 Ed Hudson – Serious Injury Guide Plus

 Barratts are signatories to the Serious Injury Guide which is designed to promote cooperation with insurers to provide rehabilitation alongside the litigation process.
-David recognised that even this approach was not going to be sufficient given the urgency of Ed’s case and therefore was able to reach agreement with the insurers for the claim to proceed with an even high level of cooperation than is normally found under the Serious Injury Guide.
-Initial meetings took place with the insurers and their lawyers at Northern General Hospital in Sheffield, a case manager was appointed, Ed was transferred to a specialist rehabilitation centre, STEPS, and he remained there until specialist, long term accommodation had been located and adapted.
+David recognised that even this approach was not going to be sufficient given the urgency of Ed’s case.
+To make sure Ed got the care he needed in a timely manner, David managed to reach agreement with the insurers.
+This allowed the claim to proceed with an even high level of cooperation than is normally found under the Serious Injury Guide.
+Ed, David and medical experts initially met the insurers and their lawyers at Northern General Hospital in Sheffield.
+As a result, Ed was appointed a case manager and he was transferred to a specialist rehabilitation centre, STEPS.
+He remained there until specialist, long term accommodation had been located and adapted.

-Ed ultimately moved into his specialist accommodation with a 24 hour care regime in place, full equipment was provided to assist Ed with his day to day needs including specialist equipment to help him with rehabilitation, muscle strength etc and to enable him to have as much independence upon his day to day life as possible.
+Ed ultimately moved into his specialist accommodation with a 24 hour care regime in place.
+He was provided with full equipment to assist him with his day to day needs.
+Ed also had access to specialist equipment to help him with rehabilitation, muscle strength etc and to enable him to have as much independence in his day to day life as possible.

-The level of cooperation with the insurers continued which led up to a settlement of his claim following a round table meeting in May 2020, just under 2 years after David was originally instructed by Ed to pursue his claim.
+The level of cooperation with the insurers continued.
+Ultimately, we were able to settle Ed’s claim following a round table meeting in May 2020, just under 2 years after David was originally instructed by Ed to pursue his claim.